- Of Counsel

 Department of Labor Releases Final Non-Displacement Rule for Contracts Covered by the Service Contract Act

 On August 29, 2011, the Department of Labor (DoL) issued a final rule for limiting displacement of employees who work on contracts covered by the McNamara-O'Hara Service Contract Act (SCA), 41 U.S.C. § 351 et seq.
 76 Fed.
 Reg.
 53720 (Aug.
 29, 2011).
-The final rule is largely unchanged from those proposed by DoL in March 2010, which we analyzed here.
+The final rule is largely unchanged from those proposed by DoL in March 2010.
 The rule in effect requires many successor contractors to offer employment to their predecessor's workforces, although as we explained previously, many exceptions and other nuances apply.

 Although the rule largely mirrors the proposed rule, five notable changes were made: